MagicStar7213/matrix-codec/README.md

 ## Usage
 The encoding function only allows uppercase letters and spaces for now.
 Matrices should be introduced in a special way.
 Columns must be separated with single slashes `/` and rows with double slashes `//`.
-Also multiple matrices are separated from each other with spaces  `" "`
+Also, multiple matrices are separated from each other with spaces  `" "`

 ### Product (Multiplication)
 You enter the first matrix, hit `Enter ⏎` and then the second matrix.